velartrill/velartrill.github.io/orig/kestrel.md

 "Wagbeak, I swear-- on Matikhe's s-*sainted* balls--" I turn in astonishment at the sound of the voice.
 Spar's *sitting up* somehow, glaring daggers at Egret, leaning heavily on her good arm.
 "The Commander--"

-*"Lieutenaaant!"* The horrified medic rushes to Sparrow's bed and tries to press her gently bank down again.
+*"Lieutenaaant!"* The horrified medic rushes to Sparrow's bed and tries to press her gently back down again.
 "I told you, you need to *lay on your back*--"

 "S'*fine*, doc, I'll walk it off."